fedeisas/laravel-mail-css-inliner/README.md

 ```

 ## Installation
-This package needs Laravel 7.x.
+This package needs Laravel 7.x or 8.x.

 Begin by installing this package through Composer.
 Require it directly from the Terminal to take the last stable version:
 ```bash